 When I was working a full-time job and side hustling, I was dedicated to putting a large portion of my extra income toward debt repayment.
 I paid off thousands of dollars in debt and saved a ton of money in interest by doing this in just in year 1.

-Now, I’ve encouraged my husband to do the same and he uses his side hustle income from driving for Uber to make extra payments on his car loan.
+Now, I’ve encouraged my husband to do the same and he uses his side hustle income from driving with Uber to make extra payments on his car loan.
 He dedicates at least half of his earnings toward making extra payments on his car loan, then uses the rest for whatever he wants (right now it’s holiday savings).

 We’re more than happy to use our side hustle income to pay off debt because it brings us one step closer to freedom.
 My husband should have his car loan paid off by next month.